alexandera9780/sep10-cyoa/trip/go_home.md

-You continued walking and eventually made it home.
+You continued going home and eventually made it back.

 [You're a survivor](../investigate/survived.md)